Because I'm open about sex, people often assume I'm open to doing it with anyone. NOPE.

 "What difference does it make?
 You like to hook up.
 And I've read some of your stories."

-I was shocked.
-Is that what she thought of me?
-Did she think I was... easy?
-Sure I had had my fair share of one-night stands and friends with benefits, but that didn't mean I slept with just anyone!
+Sure, I had had my fair share of one-night stands and friends with benefits, but that didn't mean I slept with just anyone!
 I consider myself a bit of a snob when it comes to sex; I'm less alcoholic and more wine connoisseur.
 It's quality over quantity.

 "Just meet him."

 The friend was not cute.
 He was the kind of smarmy loser who goes to clubs just to watch girls shake it on the dance floor.
 Even worse, he made no secret of the fact that he just wanted to get in my pants.
 There was little attempt on his part to woo me or chat me up or impress me with witty repartee, much less buy me a drink.

 Yes, I am very open about sex.
 I like having sex and a lot of it.
 But since when does that make me easy?
 After all, I still have standards; my partners have to be attractive and charming.
 It was as if Ania thought I was a cat in heat — my libido so out of control, it just needed a release (never mind things like attraction).

 But it's not just Ania or her gross friend.
 It's society-at-large, the random guys who stumble upon something I've written and think that guarantees them a chance, or a guy I go out with who thinks he'll score because I let it slip that I've written about sex.

 So, why the disconnect?
 Why is female sexual enjoyment still connected with a lack of discernment?

 I, for one, am quite choosy.
 I prefer guys who are tall and fit, and I have a predilection for manly men.
 I like guys that know how to treat me like a lady, whether it be for one night or several.
 So, why did my friend think I wanted to bang her short, scrawny friend in the bad polyester shirt?
 It wasn't as though I was Tucker Max just looking to screw anything in sight.